 10. Snowshoe in New Geography

 One of the fascinating things about snow is that it changes depending on geography.
-You may encounter dry, fluffy powder or wet, dense snow, depending on the climate.
+Depending on the climate, you may encounter dry, fluffy powder or wet, dense snow.
 These varieties of snow can produce a completely different snowshoe experience.

 Moreover, each mountain range is unique and thus will offer new landmarks, sights, and experiences.
 The same can be true for flat or moderate geographies.
 So this year, if you’re usually drawn to the mountains, head for the plains.
 Or, try snowshoeing in a new mountain range and climate!